Margaret Fuller: Legacy and criticism

 Fuller had angered fellow poet and critic James Russell Lowell when she reviewed his work, calling him "absolutely wanting in the true spirit and tone of poesy ... his verse is stereotyped, his thought sounds no depth; and posterity will not remember him."
 In response, Lowell took revenge in his satirical A Fable for Critics, first published in October 1848.
-At first, he considered excluding her entirely but ultimately gave her what was called the "most wholly negative characterization" in the work.
+At first he considered excluding her entirely, but ultimately gave her what was called the "most wholly negative characterization" in the work.
 Referring to her as Miranda, Lowell wrote that she stole old ideas and presented them as her own, she was genuine only in her spite and "when acting as censor, she privately blows a censer of vanity 'neath her own nose".

 Shortly after Fuller's death, her importance faded.
 Her obituary in the newspaper she had once edited, the Daily Tribune, said that her works had a few great sentiments, "but as a whole they must commend themselves mainly by their vigor of thought and habitual fearlessness rather than freedom of utterance".
 As biographer Abby Slater wrote, "Margaret had been demoted from a position of importance in her own right to one in which her only importance was in the company she kept".
 Years later, Hawthorne's son Julian wrote, "The majority of readers will, I think, not be inconsolable that poor Margaret Fuller has at last taken her place with the numberless other dismal frauds who fill the limbo of human pretension and failure."
+Thomas R. Mitchell claims that Julian Hawthorne purposely misrepresented his father Nathaniel's journal entries concerning Fuller, in order to benefit his father's literary reputation at the expense of Fuller's.
 In the twentieth century, American writer Elizabeth Hardwick wrote an essay called "The Genius of Margaret Fuller" (1986).
 She compared her own move from Boston to New York to Fuller's, saying that Boston was not a good place for intellectuals, despite the assumption that it was the best place for intellectuals.

 In 1995, Fuller was inducted into the National Women's Hall of Fame.

-On June 21, 2016, a historical marker in honor of Fuller was placed in Polhill Park in Beacon, NY, to commemorate her staying at Van Vliet boarding house.
-For the dedication ceremony, Fuller's poem, "Truth and Form," was set to music by Debra Kaye and performed by singer Kelly Ellenwood.
+On June 21, 2016, a historical marker in honor of Fuller was placed in Polhill Park in Beacon, New York, to commemorate her stay at Van Vliet boarding house.
+For the dedication ceremony, Fuller's poem, "Truth and Form", was set to music by Debra Kaye and performed by singer Kelly Ellenwood.